OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_federation.rst

 Step 3.
 Upgrade Master Zone
 ================================================================================

-You can upgrade now the master zone:
+You can now upgrade the master zone:

-    * :ref:`Follow the upgrading for single front-end deployments <upgrade_single>`
+    * :ref:`Follow the upgrading for single Front-end deployments <upgrade_single>`
     * :ref:`Follow the upgrading for high availability clusters <upgrade_ha>`

 Step 4.
-Backup federated tables
+Back-up Federated Tables
 ================================================================================

-Once master zone has been updated, you need to export federated tables:
+Once the master zone has been updated, you need to export federated tables:

 .. prompt:: bash $ auto

     onedb backup -v --federated

 Step 5.
-Restore federated backup in slave zones
+Restore Federated Backup in Slave Zones
 ================================================================================

 The backup that has been generated needs to be restored in all slave zones: